-Self-improvement.
-It sounds like a good idea to strengthen our skills and habits.
-But it can have a negative impact on us if we ask ourselves what we should do or should be all the time.
+Self-acceptance, self-love and improvement.
+It sounds like a great idea to strengthen our skills and habits.
+But, in fact, it can have a negative impact on us if we're constantly asking ourselves what we should do or should be all the time.

 Benefits of self-acceptance include:

 Watch and learn: learn self-love and accepting yourself

 Check out the video above and read below for 12 clear steps to being able to truly accept ourselves:

 Recognize your thoughts, feelings and pain, welcome them, and separate yourself from them.
 Then set the intention that you're willing to accept yourself in all aspects.